Perspicacity11/MakersWk7-JavascriptWebApps/workshops/promises/README.md

 # Using `fetch` and Promises

 ## Learning goals
- * Learn how to make a request using `fetch`.
+ * Send an HTTP request using `fetch`.
- * Learn how to use a Promise to execute code "later" with `.then()`.
+ * Execute code to change the page when the response is received.
- * Learn how to use `await` to make our code "wait" for the promise value.
+ * Use `await` to make our code "wait" for the promise value.

 ## Setup